-The FET Quality Council is asked to reserve a section of its agenda to fulfil the role of "Apprenticeship" FET Quality Council.
+The Quality Council is asked to reserve a section of its agenda to fulfil the role of Quality Council.
 In doing so, it undertakes the following responsibilities:

-- Considering reports from the Consortium Steering Group established by the Apprenticeship Council on matters affecting apprenticeship programmes - Considering proposals from the National (Apprenticeship) Programme Board and from the Consortium Steering Group for new partnerships and for new members of partnerships
+- Considering reports from the Consortium Steering Group established by the Quality Council on matters affecting apprenticeship programmes - Considering the report by the Monitoring and Enhancement Panel on matters affecting the apprenticeship programme

-Group for new partnerships conform to the requirements of the programme and that suitable Memorandums of Agreement are in place - Fulfilling any reporting requirements to external authorities on apprenticeship activitiesReceiving named annual and biannual reports from the National (Apprenticeship) Programme Board. - Agreeing its operating procedures - Establishing sub-units of governance, as required, and delegating responsibilities to those groups through defined terms of reference - Establishing ad-hoc working groups to assist it in fulfilling its functions - Receiving recommendations from sub-units of governance on specified matters to inform its functionsReceiving annual reports from sub-units of governance on their activities - Providing a FET Quality Council Annual Report to the CE, identifying key decisions and actions taken by the FET Quality Council and making any recommendations to the CE, as Establishing sub-units of governance, as required, and delegating responsibilities to those groups through defined terms of reference Establishing ad-hoc working groups to assist it in fulfilling its functions Receiving recommendations from sub-units of governance on specified matters to inform its functionsReceiving annual reports from sub-units of governance on their activities Providing a FET Quality Council Annual Report to the CE, identifying key decisions and actions taken by the FET Quality Council and making any recommendations to the CE, as Responsibilities (Apprenticeship) Programme Board and from the Consortium Steering Group for new partnerships conform to the requirements of the programme and that suitable Memorandums of Agreement are in place Fulfilling any reporting requirements to external authorities on apprenticeship activitiesReceiving named annual and biannual Participating in the review of its terms of reference and formally making recommendations to the CE for amendments and additions, if required Reviewing the outcomes of reviews of terms of reference by its subgroups and making recommendations to the CE as appropriate Exercising any other functions, which may be formally delegated to it by the CE Establishing sub-units of governance, as required, and delegating responsibilities to those groups through defined terms of reference Establishing ad-hoc working groups to assist it in fulfilling its functions Receiving recommendations from sub-units of governance on specified matters to inform its functionsReceiving annual reports from sub-units of governance on their activities Providing a FET Quality Council Annual Report to the CE, identifying key decisions and actions taken by the FET Quality Council and making any recommendations to the CE, as appropriate Participating in the review of its terms of reference and formally making recommendations to the CE for amendments and additions, if required Reviewing the outcomes of reviews of terms of reference by its subgroups and making recommendations to the CE as appropriate Exercising any other functions, which may be formally delegated
+Responsibilities Ensuring that the proposals received from the National (Apprenticeship) Programme Board and from the Consortium Steering Group for new partnerships conform to the requirements of the programme and that suitable Memorandums of Agreement are in place Fulfilling any reporting requirements to external authorities on apprenticeship activities Receiving named annual and biannual reports from the National (Apprenticeship) Programme Board.
+Noting examination results from the National Examination Board Operational - Agreeing its operating procedures Matters Establishing sub-units of governance, as required, and delegating responsibilities to those groups through defined terms of reference - Establishing ad-hoc working groups to assist it in fulfilling its functions - Take appropriate action, where necessary, on reports and/or observations received - Receiving recommendations from sub-units of governance on specified matters to inform its functions - Receiving annual reports from sub-units of governance on their activities - Providing a Quality Council Annual Report to the CE, identifying key decisions and actions taken by the Quality Council and making any recommendations to the CE, as appropriate Participating in the review of its terms of reference and formally making recommendations to the CE for amendments and additions, if required Reviewing the outcomes of reviews of terms of reference by its sub-groups and making recommendations to the CE as appropriate - Exercising any other functions, which may be formally delegated to it by the CE